Pediatric hepatitis C

 • Urine that is dark in color

-What are the causes of Pediatric Hepatitis C?
+What are the causes of pediatric hepatitis C?

 Hepatitis C is caused by coming into contact with the blood of an infected person via: